reactorlabs/rir/documentation/recording.md

 *SpeculativeContext*
 A type feedback has been updated in a function on a given slot.

+*ContextualTypeFeedback*
+A new contextual type feedback slot has been created.

 ### Event filtering

 By default, only *compilations* and *deopts* are recorded.